bobbah/ByondSharp/README.md

 ### What about Linux?

 I can't see why you wouldn't be able to change the targeted output to be for linux, should be possible as .NET is cross-platform without issue.
+Just make sure you change the ``RuntimeIdentifier`` attribute in the ``.csproj`` files for ByondSharp during compilation, this will produce library files compatible with other runtimes.